saverchenkov/darwin-godel-adk/input.md

 # User Objectives

-Play a game of Settlers of Catan using Catanotron https://github.com/bcollazo/catanatron.
-Try to beat your best score.
+Play the ARC-AGI-3 game in a visual way to track progress using console output.
+See https://docs.arcprize.org/ for details.